In today’s digital world, Internet accessibility can present dangers, such as bullying and inappropriate messaging, for cyberspace’s young users.

 To turn locator services off an iPhone, simply click on the Settings app, navigate to Privacy, and location services can be individually turned off or on for each app.

-Similarly for Samsung, click on the Settings icon, navigate to Privacy and Emergency, and in the Apps Permissions users can choose what apps have access to their location.
+Similarly for an Android device, click on the Settings icon, navigate to Privacy and Emergency, and in the Apps Permissions users can choose what apps have access to their location.

 By default, many social media accounts are publicly viewable.
 However, you can change this in the account’s privacy settings.
 Facebook, for instance, allows users to customize who can view their posts and posts they are tagged in, who can send them friend requests, and who can find them with provided personal information such as email accounts and phone numbers.